Understand Your Risk for Peripheral Artery Disease

 • Personal or family history of PAD, cardiovascular disease or stroke.

-You can manage or control the following risk factors:
+You can manage or control the following risk factors.
+It’s best to try to manage as many as you can.

-• Cigarette smoking – Smokers may have almost three times the risk of PAD than nonsmokers.
-Use our guide to quitting smoking.
+• Cigarette smoking – mokers may have up to four times the risk of PAD compared to nonsmokers.
+Our guide to quitting smoking can help.

 • Diabetes – Having diabetes puts you at greater risk of developing PAD as well as other cardiovascular diseases.
 Learn more about the risks and how to manage diabetes.

 • High blood pressure – It's called "the silent killer" because it has no symptoms.
-Work with your health care professionals to monitor and control your blood pressure.
+Work with your health care team to monitor and control your blood pressure.

-• High blood cholesterol – High cholesterol contributes to the build-up of plaque in the arteries (atherosclerosis), which can significantly reduce the blood's flow.
-Managing your cholesterol levels is essential to prevent or treat PAD.
+• High blood cholesterol – High cholesterol contributes to the build-up of plaque in the arteries (atherosclerosis), which can greatly reduce the flow of blood.
+Managing your cholesterol levels is essential for preventing or treating PAD.

 PAD prevalence in the US is on track to triple in the next 30 years unless we work to prevent it